byteduck/duckOS/README.md

 - Typing commands into the kernel shell
 - Reading files off of the hard drive
 - Reading devices as files (`/dev/hda`, `/dev/zero`, `/dev/random`, etc)
-- Basic multitasking (But no executables)
+- Basic multitasking
+  - This includes executing ELFs, although there's very few syscalls (just one for exit() at the time of writing)

 ### Known Issues / Limitations
 - It kinda sucks